OpenRealEstate/OpenRealEstate.NET/README.md

 OpenRealEstate.NET
 ==================

-This library is an easy to use .NET Client api to help parse OpenRealEstate data.
+This library is an easy to use .NET Client api to help parse OpenRealEstate schema/data.